component-driven/component-driven-development/src/exercises/4-Whitespace_&_Layout/Readme.md

 </details>

-> We could use [Rebass Grid](https://grid.rebassjs.org/) directly since it is based on styled-system and implements the same API but it’s a good thing we keep our primitives abstracted from the implementation details so we can always change implementation without refactoring application’s code.
+**Note:** We could use [Rebass Grid](https://grid.rebassjs.org/) instead of custom components: it’s based on styled-system and implements the same API but it’s a good thing we keep our primitives abstracted from the implementation details so we can always change implementation without refactoring application’s code.

 ## 4.5 Stack primitive